ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/advanced-interactivity.md

 </amp-state>
 ```

-This `<amp-state> `element contains a JSON object that maps a shirt identifier string (i.e., a SKU) to the color and image URL of the corresponding shirt.
+This [`<amp-state>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#state) element contains a JSON object that maps a shirt identifier string (i.e., a SKU) to the color and image URL of the corresponding shirt.
 A JSON array would also work here, but using an object allows us to do some more cool stuff that you'll see soon.

 Now we can access the image URL via a shirt's identifier.
 For example, `shirts['10014'].color` evaluates to `"dark green"` and `shirts['10030'].image `returns the image URL for the `"wine"` shirt color.

 ### Track the selected SKU

-If we add another state variable that tracks the selected SKU, we can bind an expression to the `<amp-img>` elements to update their `src` attributes when the selected SKU changes.
+If we add another state variable that tracks the selected SKU, we can bind an expression to the [`amp-img`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-img.md', locale=doc.locale).url.path}}) elements to update their `src` attributes when the selected SKU changes.
 Add a new `sku` key to the existing `amp-state#selected` element's JSON:

 ```html
 <amp-state id="selected">